High-altitude pulmonary edema: History

 HAPE was recognized by physicians dating back to the 19th century but was originally attributed to “high altitude pneumonia”.
 The first documented case of pulmonary edema, confirmed by autopsy, was probably that of Dr Jacottet who died in 1891 in the Observatoire Vallot below the summit of Mont Blanc.
 After participating in a rescue on the mountain, the doctor refused to return.
-Instead, he spent further two nights at an altitude of 4300 m with obvious AMS symptoms and died on the second night.
+Instead, he spent further two nights at an altitude of 4300 m with obvious symptoms of acute mountain sickness (AMS) and died on the second night.

 This condition was subsequently noticed in otherwise healthy climbers who would die shortly after arriving at high altitudes.
-It was not until 1960 that Charles Houston, an internal medicine physician in Aspen, published a case report of 4 individuals participating in high elevation activities that he had diagnosed with “edema of the lungs”.
+It was not until 1960 that Charles Houston, an internal medicine physician in Aspen and high altitude mountaineer, published a case report of 4 individuals participating in high elevation activities that he had diagnosed with “edema of the lungs”.
 He described chest X-rays with edema and non-specific changes on EKG.
 Even though these cases had been termed high altitude pneumonia in the past, Houston indicated that these cases were “acute pulmonary edema without heart disease”.